 The Clinical Cancer Genetics Program provides comprehensive risk assessments and cancer genetic counseling to over 700 patients a year and, as needed, their families.
 This includes established relationships with community partners, such as Holzer Clinic, to provide cancer genetics services to their patients.

-The Cardiovascular Genetic Medicine Program, in conjunction with the Division of Cardiovascular Medicine at Ohio State, offers consultation for hereditary forms of heart disease in multiple clinics.
+The Cardiovascular Genetic and Genomic Medicine Program, in conjunction with the Division of Cardiovascular Medicine at Ohio State, offers consultation for hereditary forms of heart disease in multiple clinics.

-The Division also has an active Medical Genetics Program.
+The Division also has an active Medical Genetics and Genomics Program.
 It supports consultation and evaluation for genetic conditions such as hereditary bleeding disorders, hemochromatosis and Down syndrome.

 Healthcare Professionals may visit Tools for Providers to learn more about resources such as risk assessment tools and models.